December 1, 2017

-This means that, as is true for many of our brands, a company can sell products on their website, through a Brand Representative like Beech Tree Trading on Amazon, and directly to Amazon with little to no overlap.
+This means that, as is true for many of our brands, a company can sell products on their website, through a company like Beech Tree Trading on Amazon, and directly to Amazon with little to no overlap.

 For instance, if one of our brands sells a single bag of potato chips in grocery stores, sells a two pack and a three pack on their online store, and then sells by the case to Amazon, we might offer a three-pack variety set, or a multipack of snack size bags to that brand’s customers.
 Since the product listings are entirely different from what the company is selling directly to Amazon, in grocery stores, and even in their own online store, the brand isn’t competing against itself but rather offering more variety without taking on additional packaging work.